-- A. Textbook and other materials: Maintenance Fundamentals for Wind Technicians by Wayne Kilcollins ISBN-13: 978-1-111-30774-5. - B. Tools: A Windows Based Laptop, ANSI approved Safety Glasses, Digital Multi-meter, Standard pliers, Needle nose pliers, Basic set of screwdrivers, Wire strippers, Pocket knife, Wire cutters, USB Jumpdrive (Memory Stick), Earphones with standard audio jack for listening to computer audio files with, Ear Plugs or some type of hearing protection. - C. All students must participate in CPR/First Aid industry certification assessment.
+- A. Textbook and other materials: Maintenance Fundamentals for Wind Technicians by Wayne Kilcollins ISBN 978-1-111-30774-5. - B. Tools: TI-30Xa Scientific Calculator, ANSI approved Safety Glasses, Pocket knife (Lock Blade) Or Multi-Tool, Digital Multi-meter, USB Jump-drive (Memory Stick), Earphones with standard audio jack for listening to computer audio files with, Ear Plugs or some type of hearing protection, and a class G Hard hat and a Windows based laptop or desktop computer with internet access for online assignments and meetings. - C. All students must participate in CPR/First Aid industry certification assessment.